Google Rolling out Panda Update 3.9

+Google has announced via Twitter that it will be rolling out another change to do with the Panda update tonight.
 This latest update is apparently referred to as Panda 3.9, and is designed to remove low quality/thin content from the Google Search Results.
+So what is Panda?

+In recent months we've been especiallyfocused on helping people find high-quality sites in Google's search results.
+The "Panda" algorithm change has improved rankings for a large number of high-quality websites, so most of you reading have nothing to be concerned about.
+However, for the sites that may have been affected by Panda we wanted to provide additional guidance on how Google searches for high-quality sites.
 Our advice for publishers continues to be to focus on delivering the best possible user experience on your websites and not to focus too much on what they think are Google's current ranking algorithms or signals.
 Some publishers have fixated on our prior Panda algorithm change, but Panda was just one of roughly 500 search improvements we expect to roll out to search this year.
 In fact, since we launched Panda, we've rolled out over a dozen additional tweaks to our ranking algorithms, and some sites have incorrectly assumed that changes in their rankings were related to Panda.

 Have you been effected by this latest change yet?
 Let us know.
 We'll be sure to keep you posted on our findings.